andygock/jsi-client/README.md

 ### Setting up PATH

-To use jsi.py on the command line, without having to type the full path to jsi.py, the installed path must be in your system path environment variable.
+To use `jsi.py` on the command line, without having to type the full path, the installed path must be in your system path environment variable.

-## Set up API key
+### Set up API key

 You'll need an API key for use with your justseed.it account.
+You can generate one in your options page at the justseed.it site.
+Create a plain text file called `.justseedit_apikey` in the root of your home directory with the API key in the file.

-Create a file called `.justseedit_apikey` in your home directory.
-If this file is not found in your home directory, then it will look for it in the same directory as the running jsi.py.
+If this file is not found in your home directory, then the script will look for it in the same directory as the running jsi.py file.
 If it is not found in either, it will display an error and quit.

-All the above can be overwritten, and a api key can be specified on the command line using the `--api-key` option.
-It is not recommended to use this method.
+All the above can be overwritten, and a api key can be specified on the command line using the `--api-key` option, however it is not recommended to use this method as there may be security implications for doing this.

+#### Where is my home directory?

 If you're not sure where your home directory on your computer, run the following to find out:

 	python -c "import os; print os.path.expanduser('~')"

+### Set up default options

+There easiest way is to set these up, is to use environment variables:

+- `JSI_OUTPUT_DIR` will set the default output directory, for use with aria2 script output.
+Use a trailing `/` slash.
+- `JSI_RATIO` will set the default ratio used when adding new torrents
+- `JSI_ARIA2_OPTIONS` will set detfault options for aria2 script.
+Currently this is:

+	--file-allocation=none --check-certificate=false --max-concurrent-downloads=8 " + \
+        "--continue --max-connection-per-server=8 --min-split-size=1M

+If none of the above are found, then the defaults set in `jsi.py` will be used.
+Theis is found near the top of the `JustSeedIt` class definition.

 ## Show usage options